Kicksecure/tb-default-browser/README.md

 Sets /usr/bin/gnome-www-browser to /usr/bin/torbrowser.

-Uses /etc/profile.d/ and /etc/X11/Xsession.d/ hooks to set BROWSER environment variable to x-www-browser.
+Sets BROWSER environment variable to /usr/bin/x-www-browser by using /etc/profile.d/ and /etc/X11/Xsession.d/ hooks.

+Registers of MIME type handlers to 'torbrowser'.

 Sets KDE's default browser to x-www-browser.
 This only takes effect for newly created user accounts.
 Not for existing user accounts.
 This is most useful to